There are a lot of sales techniques and one of them is indirect hypnosis.

-Whether you’re in sales or just trying to persuade your friend to do something for you, these techniques will help:
+Whether you’re in sales or just trying to persuade someone to do something for you, these techniques will help:

-Mirroring: When you copy someone else behavior on an unconscious level – the body posture, the tone of voice or when you say specific words that they use.
+Mirroring is when you copy someone else behavior – the body posture, the tone of voice, or when you say specific words that they use.

 When you are with someone you trust, you may not notice but you are naturally mirroring each other.